Immunisation for Older People - Large text format

 Are there any common reactions to the vaccines?

 After an injection, you may get a sore arm or mild fever for a day or two.
-About one in every 100,000 combined tetanus and diphtheria vaccinations may result in damage to the nerves of the arm.
+About one in every 100,000 combined tetanus, diphtheria and whooping cough vaccinations may result in damage to the nerves of the arm.

 Very rarely – about one in a million times, a person might experience a serious allergic reaction (anaphylaxis) shortly after vaccination.
 You will be asked to wait at the clinic or surgery for 20 minutes after a vaccine is given.
 This is to make sure that medical treatment is available if a serious allergic reaction occurs.